zhiqinghuang/marathon/docs/docs/external-volumes.md

 Apps that use external volumes can only be scaled to a single instance because a volume can only attach to a single task at a time.
 This may change in a future release.

-If you scale your app down to 0 instances, the volume is detached from the agent where it was mounted, but it is not deleted.
-If you scale your app up again, the data that was associated with it is still be available.
+If you mesosphere.marathon.scale your app down to 0 instances, the volume is detached from the agent where it was mounted, but it is not deleted.
+If you mesosphere.marathon.scale your app up again, the data that was associated with it is still be available.

 ## Create an Application with External Volumes